Times of day

 Technically, afternoon begins immediately after the noon, which in the case of Rokuyo's noon is 1 p.m.
 But Rokuyo's afternoon begins at 2 p.m. and continues until 6 p.m. irrespective of what time the sun sets.

-Having said that, the good or bad luck in the afternoon is only implied by the kanji characters for both Sensho and Sakimake which explain the morning's fortune.
+That said, the good or bad luck in the afternoon is only implied by the kanji characters for both Sensho and Sakimake which explain the morning's fortune.
 There is no specific reference to what happens in the afternoon.

 The same can be said for the evening and night.